NK Lokomotiva Zagreb

 Nogometni klub Lokomotiva Zagreb (lit.
 'Football Club Lokomotiva Zagreb'), commonly known as Lokomotiva Zagreb or simply Lokomotiva, is a Croatian professional football club based in Zagreb.
-It competes in the Croatian First Football League, the country's top division.
+They compete in the Croatian Football League (HNL), the top tier of Croatian football.
 Founded in 1914, the club's first period of success came in the late 1940s and early 1950s, before spending most of the following five decades in lower-level leagues.

 Between 2007 and 2009 they won three consecutive promotions to rise from the fourth level to the first in the Croatian football league system.
 They hosted their home matches at Stadion Maksimir for a couple of years before moving to Stadion Kranjčevićeva, as their own ground Igralište na Kajzerici in the Novi Zagreb's Kajzerica neighbourhood is unsuitable for the top-level football.